Ica to Moquegua Bus

 The route from Ica to Moquegua city makes a distance of 493 mi (794 km) and the travel takes about 13 hours on the highway.
 Oltursa and Excluciva are the main terrestrial transportation companies that cover this destination, offering bus tickets from s/.
 120 to s/.
 140. Buses leave from 8:05 p.m. to 9:00 p.m. from the terminals located in the Ica centre.
 Their destination is the terminals of Moquegua's centre.
 The climate in Moquegua is hot and temperate, with an average temperature of 77 °F (25 °C) and lowest temperatures that can reach 52 °F (11 °C).

-Why book Ica to Moquegua bus with redBus?
+Why book a Ica to Moquegua bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Ica to Moquegua.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Ica to Moquegua.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!